mensur-durakovic/devfolio/content/blog/learn-solid-principles-with-real-world-visual-and-code-examples/index.md

 According to this principle, *a program's objects should be able to be replaced with instances of their subtypes without affecting the program's correctness*.

-Good examples of the Liskov substitution principle are mammals.
+Good examples of the Liskov substitution principle are animals.
 For example, a duck is a bird that can fly, swim and walk.
-On the other hand, the dog is also a mammal, but it can't fly, it can only walk and swim.
-So for both dogs and ducks, we can say that they are mammals, keeping in mind their natural behavior correctness.
+On the other hand, the dog is also an animal, but it can't fly, it can only walk and swim.
+So for both dogs and ducks, we can say that they are animals, keeping in mind their natural behavior correctness.

 ![fullstack](./fullstack.jpg)